 LaRC is located on the coastal basin of the Back River, which flows into the Chesapeake Bay.
 Approximately forty percent of the LaRC West Area drains into the Brick Kiln Creek, which runs along the northern boundary of LaRC and joins the Back River Northwest Branch.
 Tabbs Creek, which drains most of the rest of the West Area, also flows north into the Back River Northwest Branch.
 A small portion of the West Area in the south drains to Tides Mill Creek, which joins the Back River Southwest Branch.
-The entire LaRC East Area drains to the Back River are listed as impaired waters by the EPA.
+The entire LaRC East Area drains to the Back River.
+An upstream segment of Brick Kiln Creek, all of Tabbs Creek, and the Back River are listed as impaired waters by the EPA.
 All local waterways are influenced by tides in the Chesapeake Bay.

 LaRC operates under three water discharge permits.
 A permit from the Hampton Roads Sanitation District (HRSD) allows LaRC to discharge non-hazardous industrial wastewater and sanitary sewage to the HRSD sanitary sewer system.
 The Center has two water permits under the Virginia Pollutant Discharge Elimination System (VPDES), which regulate industrial process wastewater and storm water discharges from the Center.
-LaRC has ten permitted outfalls in the West Area, and the VPDES permits require periodic sampling and monitoring of the effluent from the outfalls to ensure compliance with permit limits.
-Figure 3.4 shows the locations of LaRC's permitted outfalls in relation to the proposed deconstruction activities.
-The buildings proposed for deconstruction are located throughout the Center and drain to outfalls 3, 5, 7, 8, 9, and 12
+LaRC has ten permitted outfalls in the West Area, and the Center performs periodic sampling and monitoring of the effluent from the outfalls to ensure compliance with permit limits.
+Figure 3.5 shows the locations of LaRC's permitted outfalls in relation to the proposed deconstruction activities.
+The buildings proposed for deconstruction are located throughout the Center and drain to outfalls 1, 3, 5, 7, 8, 9, 11, and 12.